7.1. Subsetting

 To work with relations, we’ll introduce a domain-specific programming language called SQL (Structured Query Language).
 We commonly pronounce “SQL” like “sequel” instead of spelling out the acronym.
-SQL is a specialized language for working with relations—as such, SQL has its own syntax that makes it easier to write programs that operate on relational data.
+SQL is a specialized language for working with relations—as such, SQL has a different syntax than Python for writing programs that operate on relational data.

 In this chapter, we’ll use SQL queries within Python programs.
 This illustrates a common workflow—data scientists often process and subset data in SQL before loading the data into Python for further analysis.
 SQL databases make it easier to work with large amounts of data compared to pandas programs.
 However, loading data into pandas makes it easier to visualize the data and build statistical models.

-So, in this chapter we’ll use the pandas.read_sql function which runs a SQL query and stores the output in a dataframe.
+We’ll use the pd.read_sql function, which runs a SQL query and stores the output in a pandas dataframe.
 Using this function requires some setup.
 We start by importing the pandas and sqlalchemy Python packages.

 import pandas as pd